kierenAW/conda_environments_for_data_science/README.md

 ## Enviroments

 ### E038
-Created from scrach to provide fastai 2.3
+Created from scrach to provide fastai 2.3 and fastbook Using channels:
-Using channels:
 1. pytorch
 1. conda-forge